-So let’s get started because if you are reading this then you are a busy person…
+So let’s get started now, because if you are reading this then you are a very busy person…

 I love to sing!
-However other people often mistake it for me murdering a cat in the shower!
+However, people often mistake it for me trying to murder my cat!
 Whatever I’m learning Mandarin Chinese, German or brushing up on my French I will sing random words and phrases.
 Give it a try or find a radio station that is in your target language.

 Before arranged meetings with exchange partners or language tutors, I often talk out loud to myself (or the dog).
 Saying and repeating some of the things that I plan to talk about.
 It also helps me to feel more confident about what I will say to them.

 5. Sticky Notes

 I tend to place random sticky notes on items.
 Much to the annoyance of my family.
 So every time I go near that item I am exposed to what it is called in my target language.
 Flash Sticks make some awesome sticky notes that can be scanned by your phone so you can hear the actual pronunciation!